Basic Self-Demo

 It also creates an Admin App: multi-page, multi-table -- ready for business user agile collaboration, and back office data maintenance.
 This complements custom UIs created with the API.

-You can click Customer 2, and see their Orders, and Items.
+You can click Customer Alice, and see their Orders, and Items.

-While API/UI automation is a great start, it's critical to enforce logic and security.
+While API/MCP/UI automation is a great start, it's critical to enforce logic and security.
+You do this in your IDE.
 Here's how.

 process simulates: